When is the right time to begin to add poses in the Ashtanga intermediate series?

 Opening and lengthening tissues on the front of the body & strengthening tissues on the back of the body

-We have just one posture in primary series itself with any sense of opening the front of the body, purvottanasana, and just one posture in primary series with an emphasis on strengthening the back of the body, setu bandhasana.
+We have just one posture in primary series itself with any sense of opening the front of the body, purvottanasana.
+And we have just one posture in primary series with an emphasis on strengthening the back of the body, setu bandhasana.
 We do, however, have an opportunity to work with these intentions in urdhva dhanurasana as part of closing sequence.

 Related to dropbacks, there is a level of trust and overcoming fear that is learned from dropping back and standing up.
 Learning to let go, and building confidence in oneself, is important as we head into second series where we find deep backbends in the form of kapotasana and deep forward bends in the form of eka pada sirsasana.
 Get the nervous system ready!